cis241-gvsu/w24-classmaterial/minilabs/minilab10.md

 * the very first digit (first digit in the area code) can only be between 2 and 9
-* the first digit of the 7 digit number (aka, the 4th digit of the 10 digit numberz0 can only be between 2 and 9
+* the first digit of the 7 digit number (aka, the 4th digit of the 10 digit number can only be between 2 and 9)
 * the rest of the digits can be any number between 0 and 9

 You can grab a file that contains a mix of valid and invalid phone numbers